sflems/led-board-manager/README.md

 ## Auto-Starting the server @ boot:
 #### OPTION 1: Create a Supervisor Config to start the GUI with Gunicorn (PREFERRED):
 ###### Either:
-Add the following _to the end of the files line_, under the`[Include]` section of your `supervisord.conf`
+Add the following __to the end of the `files =` line__, under the`[Include]` section of your `supervisord.conf` with just a space between the two paths.
+This will tell supervisor to use the updated program configurations that the webgui generates.
+To disable this feature, simply remove this line.

 ```
  /home/pi/nhl-led-scoreboard-webgui/supervisor-daemon.conf
 ```
 ###### Or:
 Create a new supervisor config with the command: